 Prospective dual-title program students must first be admitted to a major program.
 Students must meet all eligibility requirements for the major program and the Clinical and Translational Sciences Program.
 Check with the major program for additional requirements.

-Any pre-candidacy student enrolled in an affiliated major program is eligible to apply.
+Any pre-qualifying student enrolled in an affiliated major program is eligible to apply.
 If a student’s major program is not affiliated, the major program head should contact the Clinical and Translational Sciences Program administrator.
-Post-candidacy students should contact the administrator to learn more about the Translational Science Graduate Certificate Program.
+Post-qualifying students should contact the administrator to learn more about the Translational Science Graduate Certificate Program.

 Students are expected to demonstrate that they are making good academic progress in their major program.
 Applicants must have a graduate GPA of at least 3.5 in a research area related to human health.

 All Penn State graduate students are required to complete Scholarship and Research Integrity (SARI) training.
 Much of this training is completed with self-study computer-based modules administered through the Collaborative Institutional Training Initiative at the University of Miami.
 The Clinical and Translational Sciences Program has training requirements in addition to a student’s major program.
 Prior to taking a qualifying exam, potential CTS students are expected to complete the Collaborative Institutional Training Initiative modules, which can be accessed through the Penn State College of Medicine CITI Portal.